nmokey/klein-bottle/docs/index.markdown

 Let's do a quick rundown of some amusing, fascinating facts about Klein bottles:
 - one-sided surface
 - zero edges
-- zero volume (perfect for alcohol)
+- zero volume (perfect for consuming technically zero alcohol)
-- 2D manifold immersed in 3 dimensions for us lowly humans to observe (see below), but can only be embedded in 4 dimensions
+- 2D manifold immersed in 3 dimensions for us lowly humans to observe, but can only be embedded in 4 dimensions
-- composed of two mirror-image möbius strips glued together
+- composed of two mirror-image Möbius strips glued together
 - pretty easy to fill, almost impossible to empty
-- Y2K compliant ✓
 - Euler characteristic of 0, given by vertices - edges + faces
 - genus of 1, loosely meaning it has one hole
 - non-orientable genus of 2